-Perhaps you are wondering how often you should take out the buckets, the ladder, the sponge and experience the pain of mopping up spilled water from the floor in the living room.
+Perhaps you are wondering how often you should take out the buckets, the ladder, the sponge and experience the pain of mopping up spilt water from the floor in the living room.
 Well, the advice of the professional window cleaners at Fantastic Services is that you should be taking care of the windows every four to six or eight weeks.

 So, here you’ll find the best practical window cleaning tips and tricks using eco-friendly methods and how to save yourself from unwanted mistakes during the process.

-- How to Clean Windows
+How to Clean Your Windows

 To clean up your windows follow these simple steps: